mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 Unless we define in the python file pytest decorators (e.g., fixtures and parametrization, explained below), we don't need to import anything: we just need to:

-- **name testing files and functions with preceding** `test_*`; that's the dafault, we can change that in the [configuration](https://docs.pytest.org/en/latest/example/pythoncollection.html); if we repeat the name for functions, pytest doesn't complain
+- **name testing files and functions with preceding** `test_*`; that's the default, we can change that in the [configuration](https://docs.pytest.org/en/latest/example/pythoncollection.html); if we repeat the name for functions, pytest doesn't complain
 - use in the test functions `assert`, `isinstance(value, type)` or the like to check values
 - run `pytest` in the terminal: all tests are automatically found and executed!
 Optionally, use the `-vv` flag for verbose outputs
 - NOTE: if we don't name the file `test_*`, we need to run `pytest filename.py`